Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 ‘Ready to go overboard?’ the marine says.

 ‘Ready.’
-I eye the choppy water, studded with coral reefs, and swallow.
+I eye the choppy water, studded with coral reefs.

-I slip off the RIB – a substantial motor boat – and into the water, alongside several marines half my age: big, beefy blokes with names like “Snips”, “Whisky” and “Ginger”.
+I slip off the RIB – a substantial fast motor boat – and into the water, alongside several marines half my age: big, beefy blokes with names like “Snips”, “Whisky” and “Ginger”.
 We swim towards land, scrambling over razor-sharp reefs that prevent boats reaching the island.
-At last we wade ashore on the – currently – uninhabited Île Boddam, the largest island of the Salomon atoll in the far north of the British Indian Ocean Territory.
+At last we wade ashore on the – currently – uninhabited Île Boddam.
+It is the largest island of the Salomon atoll in the far north of the British Indian Ocean Territory.

 Leigh Turner ashore on Île Boddam, Salomon Islands, Chagos Islands